kasiopea-org/pisek/docs/generator.md

 - cms-old
 - opendata-v1

-However we strongly recommend using pisek-gen format for better debugging and easy conversion between open data and closed data tasks.
+However we strongly recommend using the pisek-gen format for better debugging and easy conversion between open data and closed data tasks.

 ## Terminology
 We have two types of requirements for generators:
 - Generators **must** be deterministic.
-(For same arguments, it should generate same input(s).)
+(For the same arguments, it should generate the same input(s).)
-- If generator takes seed as argument, generator **should** respect seed.
-(For different seeds it should generate different inputs) This can be disabled in `[checks]` section, but be careful.
+- If a generator takes a seed as an argument, the generator **should** respect the seed.
+(For different seeds it should generate different inputs.)
+This can be disabled in the `[checks]` section, but be careful.

 ## Pisek-gen
 ### Listing inputs